gilsontomyicloud/tesla-hero-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps

 ### Prerequisites